thiagomarti/thiagomarti/README.md

 ## 🌟 What I Do
 - **Mobile Development:** Building intuitive and user-friendly apps with React Native and Expo.
-- **Web Development:** Crafting modern, responsive websites using React.
+- **Web Development:** Crafting modern, responsive websites using React or Vue.js.
 - **Backend:** Managing databases and APIs withExpress.js, Prisma, PostgreSQL, and Socket.IO.

 ---